magndahl/dmi_ensemble_handler/README.md

 # dmi_ensemble_handler
-Repo for handling data from DMI ensembles and comparing it to measured weather data around the Aarhus area
+Repo for handling data from DMI ensembles and making an online heat load forecast.